Gillies' conjecture

-In number theory, Gillies' conjecture is a conjecture about the distribution of prime divisors of Mersenne numbers and was made by Donald B. Gillies in a 1964 paper in which he also announced the discovery of three new Mersenne primes.
+In number theory, Gillies' conjecture is a conjecture about the distribution of prime factors of Mersenne numbers.
+It was made by Donald B. Gillies in a 1964 paper in which he also announced the discovery of three new Mersenne primes.
 The conjecture is a specialization of the prime number theorem and is a refinement of conjectures due to I. J. Good and Daniel Shanks.

-The conjecture remains an open problem: several papers give empirical support, but it disagrees with the widely accepted (but also open) Lenstra–Pomerance–Wagstaff conjecture.
+Several papers have given empirical support to the conjecture, but it disagrees with the widely accepted (but also open) Lenstra–Pomerance–Wagstaff conjecture.